Coalition for Disaster Resilient Infrastructure: Launch

-Modi officially launched the CDRI at the 2019 UN Climate Action Summit in New York on 23 September 2019.
+Modi officially launched the CDRI at the 2019 UN Climate Action Summit in New York, United States on 23 September 2019.
 He termed it as a "practical approach and roadmap" towards climate change mitigation, adding that "an ounce of practice is worth more than a ton of preaching."
 Twelve countries participated in the launch event alongside India: namely Australia, Bhutan, Fiji, Indonesia, Italy, Japan, Maldives, Mexico, Mongolia, Rwanda, Sri Lanka and the United Kingdom.
 The World Bank and the Green Climate Fund also supported the launch.

 Syed Akbaruddin, India's Permanent Representative to the UN, said that India wants to leverage its ability to convene geographically and economically diverse nations to "work across the board and to bring to the table a group of countries who are ready to address issues of infrastructure."
-The Special Representative of the Secretary-General for Disaster Risk Reduction, Mami Mizutori, termed CDRI as a "transformative initiative", adding that disaster-resilient infrastructure is "critical" to significantly reduce economic losses.
+The Special Representative of the Secretary-General for Disaster Risk Reduction, Mami Mizutori, termed CDRI as a "transformative initiative", adding that disaster-resilient infrastructure is "critical" to reduce economic losses significantly.
 She also mentioned that such recurring losses weaken poverty eradication and sustainable development efforts.

 The Indian Government and the UNDRR co-hosted an event called "Resilient Infrastructure: Key to the Success of the 2030 Agenda for Sustainable Development", where the Indian Minister of Environment, Forest and Climate Change, Prakash Javadekar, said that the CDRI is an "initiative that brings together developed and the developing countries, small island states, landlocked countries, countries with advanced infrastructure systems, and countries with large infrastructure deficits."